systemd/systemd/docs/HACKING.md

 # available there or from the github repository otherwise)
 $ git clone https://github.com/systemd/systemd.git
 $ cd systemd
 $ git checkout -b <BRANCH>        # where BRANCH is the name of the branch
 $ vim src/core/main.c             # or wherever you'd like to make your changes
 $ meson build                     # configure the build
-$ meson compile -C build                  # build it locally, see if everything compiles fine
+$ ninja -C build                  # build it locally, see if everything compiles fine
 $ meson test -C build             # run some simple regression tests
 $ sudo mkosi                      # build a test image
 $ sudo mkosi boot                 # boot up the test image
 $ git add -p                      # interactively put together your patch
 $ git commit                      # commit it
 $ git push -u <REMOTE>            # where REMOTE is your "fork" on GitHub
 ```

 And after that, head over to your repo on GitHub and click "Compare & pull request"